 Travel gave me a particular loathing of leeches and parasites, as well as an indignation about inequality of access to health care.
 Ultimately this pushed me towards becoming medically qualified.
 I have worked as a GP (family physician) in Britain for 15 years and have worked in other medical roles overseas for about 11 years.
 My blundering language forays have made me privy to a wealth of fascinating cultural material some of which appears in my writing particularly on Nepal.
-I have published a novel set in Nepal and August 2016 will see the publication of the first in an eco-adventure series for 8 to 12-year-olds.
-These days I live in Cambridgeshire where I write, teach medical students and, for about 30-hours a week, work as a general practitioner, which is considered half-time.
+I have published a novel set in Nepal and the first in an eco-adventure series for 8 to 12-year-olds.
+These days I live in Cambridgeshire where I write, teach medical students and lecture on travel health.

 Author time line